FeesWizard

 What is the best option for best brokerage accounts for beginners?

-eToro is our top pick — best for beginners and social/copy trading.
+Trading 212 is our top pick — best for low fees and uk investors.
 The best choice still depends on your priorities around fees and features.

 Do these rankings change?

 Yes.
-Fees and features change, so we update this page regularly.
-Check the published date for the latest revision.
+Fees and features change, so we update this page regularly — the fee data behind this ranking was last verified on 17 August 2026.